 The Board of Education decides on the total number of acceptable credits for graduation.
-Of these, four credits must be in English, four high school credits in mathematics, three credits in science, one-half credit in physical education, one-half credit in health, one credit in the history and appreciation of the visual and performing arts, three credits in social studies and one credit in computer applications.
+Of these, four credits must be in English, four high school credits in mathematics, three credits in science, one-half credit in physical education, one-half credit in health, one credit in the arts in humanities concentration, three credits in social studies and one credit the practical living/vocational studies concentration.
 Twenty-five (25) credits are needed to graduate.
-Any senior who has more than 12 unexcused absences including tardies may forfeit the right to participate in Senior Awards Night and the graduation ceremony.
-3 unexcused tardies to school equals 1 unexcused absence.
-For every 3 absences that a senior, he/she will meet with the counselors, administration, DPP, and ultimately the Student Assistance Team to determine student needs.